yimjohns/yimjohns/README.md

 ### Hi there 👋
-My name is Johnson, well - I have different names, some call me 'Yimika, officially, I am Babajide Johnson Odejide.
+My name is Johnson, well - I have different names, some call me 'Yimika.
+Officially, I am Babajide Johnson Odejide.
 Anyways, I prefer ***Oluwayimika*** but if that's difficult to pronounce, just call me Johnson 😄

 I am a multilingual software systems analyst now turning statistical sleuth (Data Scientist) with a concentration on Business Analytics.